Choice of forum

 No person shall address a Bid Protest Hearing without permission of the Assistant Attorney General, and all persons shall, at the request of the Assistant Attorney General, be silent.
 No person shall disrupt a Bid Protest Hearing.
 If, after clear warning from the Assistant Attorney General, a person continues to disrupt the proceedings, the Assistant Attorney General may order the person to withdraw from the hearing.

 The Attorney General's Office does not issue orders for discovery, depositions or subpoenas.

 The burden of proof is on the protestor to demonstrate that an illegality in the bidding procedures has occurred.

 Memoranda and briefs

-After a hearing and decision by the Attorney General's Office, any aggrieved party may appeal to the Superior Court.
+After a bid protest hearing and decision by the Attorney General's Office, any aggrieved party may appeal to the Superior Court.
 The proceeding in the Superior Court is de novo.
-Note, however, that the Supreme Judicial Court has held that a Superior Court judge did not abuse his discretion in granting injunctive relief where the substance of a DOL bid protest decision indicated that the plaintiff had a reasonable likelihood of success on the merits.
+Note, however, that the Supreme Judicial Court has held that a Superior Court judge did not abuse his discretion in granting injunctive relief where the substance of a bid protest decision indicated that the plaintiff had a reasonable likelihood of success on the merits.

 Thus, many prefer to file a bid protest with the Attorney General's Office as an initial step.
 First, an unfavorable outcome can be tried again in another forum.
 (The same is not true of the converse - as a matter of policy, the AGO will not conduct a bid protest hearing on a matter that has been heard in Superior Court.)
 Second, a favorable outcome from the AGO may assist an effort to obtain injunctive relief, if such a remedy is necessary.